Benjamin F. Dillingham and Bridget Wilson LGBT Veterans Wall of Honor

 Morgan M. Hurley

 Morgan M. Hurley is a retired Chief Petty Officer with 22 years of service in the US Navy and Navy Reserve.
-After leaving active service she became a contractor at COMNAVAIRPAC and was the first female to serve on aircraft carriers.
-After her work during Desert Storm she was handpicked to help launch SALTS, a ship-to-shore logistics data-transfer system, and supported all USN ships and stations west of the Mississippi.
-She later installed this system aboard Royal Navy and Royal Australian Navy ships.
+After leaving active service she became a Navy contractor at COMNAVAIRPAC, North Island and was the first female to serve on aircraft carriers.
+Due to her independent project work supporting Desert Storm she was handpicked to help launch SALTS, a ship-to-shore logistics data-transfer system, and supported all USN ships and stations west of the Mississippi.
+She later installed a version of this system aboard Royal Navy and Royal Australian Navy ships.
 Always a writer at heart, she is currently following in her father's footsteps as a newspaper editor, and stands at the helm of both San Diego Downtown News and Gay San Diego, while also supporting four other local community newspapers.

 Linda Sanders began her career with the Department of Defense (DOD) at the tender age of 17 as a “Classified Courier” for The Pentagon.
 She obtained a Bachelor’s Degree in Business Administration and 23 years later, she was a North Atlantic Treaty Organization (NATO) representative for the U.S. Marine Corps.
 Upon being “outted and witch hunted” for being a lesbian, her career ended with the DOD.
 She is the mother of a disabled Veteran and the spouse of a Combat Woman Veteran.
 At 66 years old, Linda founded Mothers fOr Military Accountability (MOMA), as a family advocacy group to support Military Sexual Trauma (MST) survivors.